 This shelf can be called a 3D picture frame, picture frame shelf, picture shadow box shelf etc, etc… In my case finding the right name is even more confusing as this one was built like a drawer.
 Anyway, I started the build by cutting the board to a rough size.
 I made a temporary fence and clamped it down with two clamps, one of them on the opposite side, but that was still OK as the working pieces were quite small.
 That layout helped to stabilize the fence.

-It took me ages to set the right fence position and the bit height, but eventually I had it done.
-Dry fit was OK but I had to clean up tear-out on my table saw.
+It took me ages to set the right fence position and the bit height, but eventually, I had it done.
+The dry fit was OK but I had to clean up tear-out on my table saw.
 Then I lightly sanded all the pieces and it was ready for glue-up.

 I used all the long clamps I had but I was still one short, so I had to improvise with some extensions.
 I checked for square and wiped off the glue squeeze-out.
 The frame was only clamped in one direction, which was enough thanks to the drawer lock.
 All corners closed perfectly.